kg4ydw/noacli/Readme.md

 corner are clicked.
 Double clicking on row and column headings will resize the row to fit the contents if appropriate.

-Clicking or double clicking on values in the table viwer copy the contents to the clipboard.
+Clicking or double clicking on values in the table viewer copy the contents to the clipboard.

 Double clicking on the command in the history and jobs managers copies